sagge/sagge.github.io/_posts/work/eficode/2018-03-01-eficode_project_13.markdown

 category: work
 ---

-Coding course for high school studens where the students get to create a real world project using modern technologies.
-Raspberry Pi for collecting and sending data to backend and frontend for visulizing the data.
-Unlike traditional coding courses, this course focuses more on actual doing and creating rather that studying the nuances of some particular coding language.
+Coding course for high school students where the students get to create a real world project using modern technologies.
+Raspberry Pi for collecting and sending data to backend and frontend for visualizing the data.
+Unlike traditional coding courses, this course focuses more on actual doing and creating rather than studying the nuances of some particular coding language.